QubesOS/qubes-doc/Templates/FedoraMinimal.md

 #### Firewall

 This template is ready to use for a standard firewall VM.
-However, using the default minimal template with the default firewall and default update settings will result in an error when attempting to update dom0 (`qubes-dom0-update`), since this process requires `tar`, which is not present by default in the minimal template.

 #### VPN